devJuanS/fullstackopen-course/part-02/phonebook/README.md

 ## Step 8: Extracting the code that handles the communication with the backend into its own module.

 **Goal**: Create a service module with the methods to handle the communication CRUD with the backed server.

+## Step 9: Deleting entries from the phonebook.

+**Goal**: Make it possible for users to delete entries from the phonebook.